 Also, for nighttime use, some models have a night light that can be left on or shut off while you sleep.

 Once particles are no longer suspended in the air, an air purifier cannot eliminate them.
-At that point, you will need a vacuum with a HEPA filter.
+At that point, you will need a vacuum with a HEPA filter that traps the particulates.

 A shrewd shopper can get an air purifier with a multi-stage filtration system that eliminates mold, bacteria, odors, smoke, pollen, pet dander, and more for under $100.
 In fact, the right low-price air purifier has almost the same purification capabilities as a pricier model.
 The best choices feature a pre-filter, an activated carbon filter, and a HEPA filter.